Vision & Mission

 - Hiring of farm machineries to the farmers on nominal hire charges.

-Under the jurisdiction of the Department of Agriculture, 11 nos. of autonomous / quasi government institutions / corporation / societies are functioning in the Union Territory of Puducherry viz. –
+Under the jurisdiction of the Department of Agriculture, 11 nos. of autonomous / quasi government institutions / corporation / societies are functioning in the Government of Puducherry viz. –

 - Pondicherry Agro Service and Industries Corporation (PASIC), Thattanchavady, Puducherry